cmusatyalab/openface/README.md

 The application is split into a processing server and static web pages that communicate via web sockets.
-Start the server with `./demos/web/server.py` and serve the static website with `python2 -m SimpleHTTPServer 8000`.
+Start the server with `./demos/web/server.py` and serve the static website with `python2 -m SimpleHTTPServer 8000` from the `/demos/web` directory.
 You should now be able to access the demo from your browser at `http://localhost:8000`.